 Place the second row of six coals on the placement pads behind the first row of coals as shown.
 These coals MUST NOT impede the flames passing through the rear flame holes of the matrix.
-Ensure that no corners or rough edges project back into the slots.
+Ensure that no corners of coals or rough edges project back into the slots.
 Move the coals forward away from the slots if at all unsure.

 Place the final row of five coals across the matrix on the remaining placement pads.
-These coals MUST NOT be allowed to fall into the flame slots in the matrix, and MUST have gaps between them.
-Make sure the centre coal sits back on its placement pad and does not obscure flame port.
+These coals MUST NOT be allowed to fall into the flame slots in the matrix, and MUST have gaps between them to let the flames through.